-St. David’s artist, Pauline Beynon, ran the ORIEL-Y-FELIN GALLERY in St. Davids, with business partner Angela Samuel.
-Born in Derbyshire, she graduated in Art and Psychology at Loughborough and taught near Burton-on-Trent.
+St. David’s artist, Pauline Beynon was born in Derbyshire, graduated in Art and Psychology at Loughborough and taught near Burton-on-Trent.
 Having farmed the land around the impressive St. Davids Cathedral for many years with her family and owning the well-known Tyddewi herd of pedigree Welsh Black Cattle, she delights in the wild, untamed Pembrokeshire landscapes and seascapes, interpreting their constantly changing light and textures and moods in a variety of media.
-Her work is shown excusively at the Tyddewi Gallery in St. Davids, and The Albany Gallery in Cardiff.
+Her work is shown exclusively at the Tyddewi Gallery in St. Davids, and The Albany Gallery in Cardiff.

 Howard Birchmore began drawing at age three, started painting with oils when twelve years old and completed his first official commission when only fifteen.After studying illustration a career followed in graphic design.
 Howard at present is using acrylics although his distinctive style is nearer to water colour.
 "Landscape has played an integral part in my visual world.
 Brought up in London has lead me to appreciate contrasts on a magnificent scale."